Associate School Library Media Specialist and School Library Media Specialist with Master’s Degree

 8. If I have a Master’s Degree from NJCU in Educational Technology, what additional courses do I need to take for my Associate School Library Media Specialist Certification?
 You only need to three theory courses, then you can complete the Internship in your own school: • EDTC 651, Organization of Library Media Materials • LTED 618, Pedagogy and Application of Children’s Literature in the K-12 Classroom • EDTC 653, Selection and Acquisition of Print/Non-Print Media • EDTC 655, Internship: School Media Centers

-The courses that transfer from the M.A. in Educational Technology to the Associate School Library Media Specialist Certification are: • EDTC 621, Using the Internet in Education • EDTC 625, Using Integrated Software across the Curriculum • EDTC 627, Seminar: Integrating the National Educational Technology Standards into the New Jersey Core Curriculum Contents Standards • EDTC 642, Introduction to Authoring Tools The courses that transfer from the M.A. in Educational Technology to the School Library Media Specialist Certification are: • EDTC 621, Using the Internet in Education • EDTC 625, Using Integrated Software across the Curriculum • EDTC 627, Seminar: Integrating the National Educational Technology Standards into the New Jersey Core Curriculum Contents Standards • EDTC 618, Learning Theories, Motivation, and Relationship to Technology • EDTC 631, Technology Facilitator: Issues and Challenges
+The courses that transfer from the M.A. in Educational Technology to the Associate School Library Media Specialist Certification are: • EDTC 621, Using the Internet in Education • EDTC 625, Using Integrated Software across the Curriculum • EDTC 627, Seminar: Integrating the National Educational Technology Standards into the New Jersey Core Curriculum Contents Standards • EDTC 642, Introduction to Authoring Tools The courses that transfer from the M.A. in Educational Technology to the School Library Media Specialist Certification are: • EDTC 621, Using the Internet in Education • EDTC 625, Using Integrated Software across the Curriculum • EDTC 627, Seminar: Integrating the National Educational Technology Standards into the New Jersey Core Curriculum Contents Standards • EDTC 618, Learning Theories, Motivation, and Relationship to Technology • EDTC 631, Administration and Supervision of Technology in Education

 9. Is a thesis required for the School Library program?
 No. Candidates in the School Library program do not write a thesis.
 The capstone requirements are a 150-hour, one-semester Internship for the Associate SLMS Certification and a 75-hour, one-semester Advanced Field experience for the SLMS Certification.